Sweetpea

 As soon as they’ve turned a corner, spent more time with each other, opened up a bit, her second chance comes to fruition, and she has to leave, immediately.
 Abandoning her fellow passengers, she flies to South America, and shacks up with an ex-cartel member in Mexico.
 It’s a bit hairy again, but for once, Rhiannon feels safe, and she feels useful, and she feels at home.
 Yes she’s still burying dead men, yes she’s still killing people – but more out of necessity now than fun – but she falls in love.
 With the country, with the local children, and with a man.
 Not all of them know her history.
 They don’t need to.
 She pays for extensive plastic surgery, and soon, she is unrecognisable to anyone who didn’t know her as Rhiannon.
 She finally feels free.
 But this isn’t where the happy ending comes in.
 There’s a lot of shit that goes down, and she nearly goes down with it.

-This is the final book that is currently published, but I have heard on the grapevine that CJ Skuse is bringing out at least one more, which personally I am THRILLED about.
 Even though I finished reading these a while ago (I read all 3 in one week), I keep thinking I’ll go back to her story, like I haven’t finished it.
 I’m that desperate for more of her story.

 And I don’t want to sound like a broken record, but I will repeat myself – I love Rhiannon.
 Even more so in this book than the previous two.
 She’s not quite as serial-killery in this one.
 She’s trying to move on, but it’s difficult.
 She misses her daughter, the one she never got to see grow up, she misses her family – in a way – and her friends.
 But she’s been given a second chance.
 A second chance at love and at family and a life.
 She’s happy, and we’re happy for her.
 She’s ‘normal’, for once.
 And whilst normal can be boring, in her case, it’s scary and exciting, and you’re thrilled for her.

 But of course, this isn’t where her story ends.
-The third book ends a bit ambitiously.
+The third book ends a bit ambiguously.
 Could it be over?
 Cold she finally have curbed her murderous urges and become part of a loving family?
 Or could something tip her over the edge?
 Is there still someone she needs to get rid of?
 What is she willing to sacrifice to do that?

 Overall, these three books are some of the best I’ve ever read.
 I know this is a long review and I thank you for your patience.
 But even given that, it’s really hard to fully explain how good these books are.
 I think it’s only something you can really appreciate if you read them yourself.
 Maybe you’ve already read them – in which case, please message me on Twitter so we can chat about them because I have feelings!!!
 Maybe you haven’t read them, but you still wanted to read this, and in doing so, have found out more than you probably should have.
 But I’m not 100% convinced that matters.
 Yes, reading the books whilst not knowing the outcome was fun and thrilling and exciting.
 But even knowing the outcomes, I think they would still be really good stories to read, and you can still appreciate the craftsmanship that has gone into the storytelling and character creation – especially over 3 books and 1,000+ pages.
 Exceptional.